theaxbhi/Zentry/README.md

 Prerequisites

 Make sure you have the following installed on your machine:

-Git
+-Git
-Node.js
+-Node.js
-npm (Node Package Manager)
+-npm (Node Package Manager)